vyorkin/substrate-how-to-guides/docs/07-Tutorials/01-Kitties/create-kitties.md

 ### 2. Create and use the Randomness trait

 If we want to be able to tell these Kitties apart, we need to start giving them unique properties!
-For our app, we need to generate a unique id for each Kitty and some random dna.
+For our dapp, we need to generate a unique ID for each Kitty and some random DNA.

-We'll be using the [Randomness trait][randomness-rustdocs] from `frame_support` to generate a random seed which we'll use to breed and create new unique Kitties.
-Alongside this trait, we'll also need a Nonce which we'll create as a separate function and a hashing function which we'll borrow from the [`Hash` trait][hash-rustdocs] from `sp_runtime`.
+We'll be using the [Randomness trait][randomness-rustdocs] from `frame_support` to generate a random seed which we'll need to breed and create new unique Kitties.
+Alongside this trait, we'll also need a nonce which we'll create as a separate function and a hashing function which we'll get by using the [`Hash` trait][hash-rustdocs] from `sp_runtime`.

 Here's what our random hashing function looks like: